ankurhanda/gvnn/README.md

 #Recommendation

-Please do a fresh pull in case you spot any errors since the repository is always getting updated regularly.
+Please do a fresh pull in case you spot any errors since the repository is getting updated regularly.

 #Installation